nguyenthanhphong05/OOP_N02_T3_2_2025_Group2/README.md

 ### Work to do next?
 - Work with file (maybe txt)
-- editting logic (for all objects)
+- Editting logic (for all objects)
+- Better timeanddate formating (with auto parsching format?)
+- UI